 In 8b/10b encoding each byte of data is assigned a 10 bit code.
 The byte is split up into the 3 most significant bits and the 5 least significant bits.
 This is then represented as two decimal numbers with the least significant bits first e.g. for the octet 101 00110 the result is the decimal 6.5.
 10 bits are used to create this code and the naming convention follows the format /D6.5/.
 There are also 12 special codes which follow the naming convention /Kx.y/.

 The 10 bit code must contain either five ones and five zeros, or four ones and six zeros, or six ones and four zeros.
 This prevents a sequence of too many consecutive ones and zeros, assisting clock synchronisation.

 The method uses 10 bits for each 8 bits of data (byte) and therefore increases the rate required to send the data.
-A 1Gbps the line speed results in a transmission rate of 10/8 x 1 = 1.25Gbps.
-In Gigabit Ethernet this rate is then reduced using PAM-5 a 5-level code (acheiving less bandwidth than possible with a 3 laevel code, such as MLT).
+A 1 Gbps the line speed results in a transmission rate of 10/8 x 1 = 1.25 Gbps.
+In Gigabit Ethernet this rate is then reduced using PAM-5 a 5-level code (utilising less bandwidth than possible with a 3-level code).

 The interface encoded byte of data generates a 10 bit code that is scrambled and converted into a physical layer signal by mapping pairs of bits using a 5-level Pulse-Amplitude-Modulation (PAM), a scrambled 5-level code (using less bandwidth than possible with a 3 level code, such as MLT).